jenkinsci/azure-container-agents-plugin/README.md

 Please ensure JenkinsURL, secret and nodeName passed to container via arguments or environment variables.

 1. Specify `Name` and `Labels`
 2. Choose a `Docker image`.
-Please note that the slave will connect with master via JNLP, so make sure JNLP installed in image.
-Default image is `jenkins/jnlp-slave` and you can also use it as base image.
+Please note that the agent will connect with master via JNLP, so make sure JNLP installed in image.
+Default image is `jenkins/inbound-agent` and you can also use it as base image.
 3. If you use a private registry, you need to specify a credential and you have two choices:
     * Use a Private Registry Secret.
 You need to [create a Secret](https://kubernetes.io/docs/concepts/configuration/secret/) in your Kubernetes cluster in advance and then fill in the Secret name.
     * Use a Private Registry Credential.
 You just need to fill in the credential and we will create a Secret for you.